bbatsov/projectile/README.md

 At this point you can try out a projectile command such as <kbd>C-c p f</kbd> (<kbd>M-x projectile-find-file RET</kbd>).

+Running <kbd>C-u C-c p f</kbd> will invalidate the cache prior to prompting you for a file to jump to.

+Pressing <kbd>C-c p z</kbd> will add the currently visited file to the cache for current project.
+Generally files created outside Emacs will be added to the cache automatically the first time you open them.

 ### Using Projectile everywhere

 If you want Projectile to be usable in every directory (even without the presence of project file):